(817) 778-9532

 Reach out to companies that buy minerals for their own portfolios (not brokers).
 Share basic information about your minerals: state, county, and any production details you have.

-Step 2: Receive Offers
+Step 2: Receive Your Offer

 Step 3: Negotiate and Accept